 Introducing: KPN's Healthcare Messenger API

-Healthcare Messenger is a real-time messaging platform designed specifically for the healthcare industry, providing a secure API to help you build meaningful patient experiences into your apps.
+The KPN Healthcare Messenger is a real-time messaging platform specifically designed for the healthcare industry.
+It is a secure API to help you build meaningful patient experiences into your apps.

 Why healthcare messaging?

 While Healthcare Messenger is designed for the Dutch healthcare sector, we can see the importance of clear communication by looking at our near neighbours.
 For example, the UK’s national health service could save around £1 billion per year by improving communication between patients and practitioners.
 And, of course, it’s not just about money.
 Patient outcomes are improved when communication improves.

 The KPN Healthcare Messenger API solves the problems associated with poor communication between medical professionals and patients.
 It does this in two ways: there’s a REST API that’s mostly suited to asynchronous communication and then a real-time gateway that’s ideal for instant-messenger style communication.

 The unique challenges of healthcare messaging

 It doesn’t get much more personal than information about our health.
 As a developer building communication tools for the healthcare industry, you need to ensure that your app meets security and privacy best practices and, of course, that it complies with the GDPR.